craig-db/protobuf-dlt-schema-evolution/README.md

 Earlier we briefly described protobuf schema and how the protocol definition must be compiled into classes (e.g. Python or Java).
 The presents a challenge for those trying to design a continuously streaming application that handles the evolution of the schema.

 ### Exploring Payload Formats for IoT Streaming Data
-Before proceed, it is worth mentioning that JSON or Avro may be suitable alternatives for streaming payload.
-These formats offer benefits that, for some use cases, may outweigh protobuf.
+Before we proceed, it is worth mentioning that JSON or Avro may be suitable alternatives for streaming payload.
+These formats offer benefits that, for some use cases, may outweigh protobuf's.
 #### JSON
 JSON is a great format for development because it is mostly human-readable.
 The other formats we'll explore are binary formats and require tools to inspect the underlying data values.
 Unlike Avro and protobuf, however, the JSON document is stored as a large string (potentially compressed) and this means more bytes may be used than what a value actually represents.
 Consider the short int value of 8.
 A short int typically requires two bytes.
 In JSON, you may have a document that looks like the following, and it will require a number of bytes for the associated key, quotes, etc.:
 ```